ReadMe++: Benchmarking Multilingual Language Models for Multi-Domain Readability Assessment: Benchmarking Experiments

+In the unsupervised setting, we leverage the LM distribution to compute a readability score without training.
+We also compare with several traditional length-based readability formulas.

-\paragraph{Ranked Sentence Readability Score (RSRS).} Proposed by \citet{rsrs}, RSRS combines neural language model statistics with the average sentence length as lexical feature.
-It computes a weighted sum of the individual word losses using the language model distribution as follows:
+\paragraph{LM-based Metrics.} We use the Ranked Sentence Readability Score (\textbf{RSRS}) proposed by \citet{rsrs} which combines LM statistics with the sentence length.
+It computes a weighted sum of the individual word losses as follows:

-where $S$ is the sentence length, $i$ is the rank of the word after sorting each word's Word Negative Log Loss (WNLL) in ascending order.
-Words with higher losses are assigned higher weights, increasing the total score and reflecting less readability. $\alpha$ is equal to 2 when a word is an Out-Of-Vocabulary (OOV) token and 1 otherwise, since RSRS assumes that OOV tokens represent rare words that negatively influence readability and thus are assigned higher weights by eliminating the square root.
+where $S$ is the sentence length, $i$ is the rank of the word after sorting each Word's Negative Log Loss (WNLL) in ascending order.
+Words with higher losses are assigned higher weights, increasing the total score and reflecting less readability. $\alpha$ is equal to 2 when a word is an Out-Of-Vocabulary (OOV) token and 1 otherwise, assuming that OOV tokens represent rare, difficult words and thus are assigned higher weights by eliminating the square root.
 The WNLL is computed as follows:

-where $y_p$ is the distribution predicted by the language model, and $y_t$ is the empirical distribution where the word appearing in the sequence holds a value of 1 while all other words have a value of 0.
+where $y_p$ is the predicted distribution by the LM, and $y_t$ is the true distribution where the word appearing in the sequence holds a value of 1 while all other words have a value of 0.